 Koga: We are in a different position from the ordering side/receiving side, but we face each project with the feeling that we will create it together with the customer.
 It is the customer who continues to use the completed space.

-Since joining the company, Koga has worked on a wide range of space concept design as an all-rounder, and has demonstrated his strengths in the planning and concept design of communication spaces in particular.
-There are things I cherish.
+Since joining the company, Koga has been an all-rounder who has worked on a wide range of spatial concept design, but he has particularly demonstrated his strengths in the planning and concept design of communication spaces.

-For example, if a place that parents and concept design visit on a daily basis is too modern, it will feel uncomfortable, and they prefer a space where they can relax.
-We care about concept design.”
+For example, if a place that parents and children visit on a daily basis is too modern, it will feel out of place, and they will prefer a relaxing space.
+Just like that, we see concept design as merely a tool to solve problems, and we place importance on spatial concept design that focuses on the experience value."

-Responsible for spatial concept design of an interactive museum aimed at fostering children's curiosity
+Responsible for spatial concept design of an experiential museum aimed at nurturing children's curiosity

 ▲Panasonic Creative Museum AkeruE

-Koga says that while he aspired to be a designer, he didn't have a concrete image of how to create a space when he was looking for a job.
-I will talk about why I decided to join NOMURA after considering various companies.
+Koga says that while he aspired to be a designer, he didn't have a concrete image of what spatial design would entail when he was job hunting.
+He explains why he decided to join NOMURA after considering various companies.

-After joining the company, Koga was assigned to the business headquarters in charge of corporate museums, displays, and sales promotions.
-For several years, I was involved in relatively small-scale projects in the displays team, but as I got older, I was entrusted with permanent exhibitions and large-scale displays.
+After joining the company, Koga was assigned to the Business Division, which is responsible for the corporate museum, displays, sales promotion, etc. For several years, he worked on relatively small-scale projects in displays team, but as he gained experience, he was given the responsibility of managing permanent exhibitions and large-scale displays.

-After that, Koga became involved in many projects within the Panasonic Group, and experienced not only displays but also various fields such as offices and showrooms.
-One of the projects I was involved in was the Panasonic Creative Museum AkeruE.
+After that, Koga became involved in many projects within the Panasonic Group, and gained experience in a variety of fields, including not only displays but also offices and showrooms.
+One of the projects he was involved in was the Panasonic Creative Museum AkeruE.

 Koga "AkeruE is the successor facility of RiSuPia, a hands-on museum where you can experience the charm of science and mathematics that used to be in the Panasonic Center Tokyo in Ariake.
 Based on STEAM education (*), the theme is SDGs.
 It was established as a place to practice inquiry-based learning and to nurture children's intellectual curiosity and inspiration, with the aim of nurturing human resources who can face new social issues.